1) Foster Memorial Beach (Long Beach), Noyac, Sag Harbor

 4) Northwest Landing Beach

 The road ends on Northwest Harbor with a parking area and a boat dock.
 There are often sailboats anchored in Northwest Creek just by the landing and dock.
 Northwest Landing was the first port for East Hampton and became a major whaling port in the late 17th and early 18th centuries.
-In January 2007 Northwest Landing made national news in efforts to save several common dolphins that had swam up the creek!
+In January 2007 Northwest Landing made national news in efforts to save several common dolphins that swam up the creek!

 Northwest Harbor County Park contains beautiful wetlands all around Northwest Creek.
 There are very few private residences in this area.
 You can take a short walk around a spit of sand which marks the entrance to Northwest creek.
 It is a beautiful sandy beach but you can not get very far heading north, because of marshes and a little creek exiting from marsh lands.
 There are stones and shells here.